chloealbright/DevHiveMind/Databases/Untitled.md

 Redis, Memcached, Amazon Elasticache.

-- **Document Databases:** Useful for flexible data storage, especially in scenarios requiring agile development and a variety of data types (e.g., MongoDB, CouchDB).

-Document databases are structured similarly to key-value databases except that keys and values are stored in documents written in a markup language like JSON, XML, or YAML.
+- **Document Databases:** Document databases, exemplified by MongoDB and CouchDB, share a structure akin to key-value databases.
+However, in this context, keys and values are encapsulated within documents formatted in markup languages like JSON, XML, or YAML.
+This approach proves invaluable for agile development and diverse data types, making it well-suited for applications such as user profiles, product catalogs, and content management where flexible data storage is paramount.

-## Use cases

-User profiles, product catalogs, and content management.

-## Examples

-MongoDB, Amazon DocumentDB, CouchDB.

-- **Wide-Column Stores:** Ideal for scenarios with known queries and large data volumes, offering fast querying of specific data parts (e.g., Cassandra, HBase).
+- **Wide-Column Stores:** Wide-column databases, such as Cassandra and HBase, depart from strict column formats, allowing flexibility in data representation.
+Rows aren't obligated to have values in every column, enabling amalgamation of diverse data formats within rows and columns.
+This architecture proves beneficial for scenarios involving telemetry, analytics, messaging, and time-series data with known queries and substantial data volumes, ensuring swift retrieval of specific data segments.

-Wide column databases are based on tables but without a strict column format.
-Rows do not need a value in every column, and segments of rows and columns containing different data formats can be combined.

-## Use cases

-Telemetry, analytics data, messaging, and time-series data.

-## Examples

-Cassandra, Accumulo, Azure Table Storage, HBase.

 - **Graph Databases:** Designed for illustrating multidimensional relationships, suitable for social networks, fraud detection, and recommendation engines (e.g., Neo4j, JanusGraph, Amazon Neptune, Cosmos DB through Azure Gremlin).

-Unique databases
+## Unique Use Case Databases

-## ◆ Time series databases
+### Time series databases

 These databases store data in time-ordered streams.
 Data is not sorted by value or id but by the time of collection, ingestion, or other timestamps included in the metadata.